alexeyvale/land/README.md

 [Java Runtime Environment](http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html) must be installed for correct lexical analyzer generation and work.

 Missing NuGet packages will be automatically restored when the solution is built for the first time.
-## Author's research on tolerant parsing and binding to code:
+## Author's research on tolerant parsing and binding to code
 Tolerant parsing with a special kind of «Any» symbol: the algorithm and practical application, 2018.

 [paper](https://www.ispras.ru/proceedings/docs/2018/30/4/isp_30_2018_4_7.pdf) & [particular LanD version used](https://github.com/alexeyvale/SYRCoSE-2018)